HandsomeJeff/NTUOSS-DjangoWorkshop/README.md

 ![task 1.3 screenshot](screenshots/task_1_3.png?raw=true)

 #### 1.4 Link App to Project
 After creating and application, we have to tell Django to use it.
 We need to edit the file `newproject/settings.py`.
-Find `INSTALLED_APPS` and add `newproject` just above `]`.
+Find `INSTALLED_APPS` and add `newapp` just above `]`.
 ```python
 # in newproject/settings.py
 INSTALLED_APPS = [